TonyM1958/HA-FoxESS-Modbus/README.md

 <h2 align="center">
-   <a href="https://www.fox-ess.com">FoxESS</a> and<a href="https://www.home-assistant.io"> Home Assistant</a> integration
+   <a href="https://www.fox-ess.com">Fox ESS</a> and<a href="https://www.home-assistant.io"> Home Assistant</a> integration
    </br></br>
    <img src="https://github.com/home-assistant/brands/raw/master/custom_integrations/foxess/logo.png" >
    </br>
 </h2>

-** Please note: April 2023, @nathanmarlor has mirrored and extended functionality in this alternative https://github.com/nathanmarlor/foxess_modbus - you may wish to look at that as well!

----

-This is a refactored version of https://github.com/StealthChesnut/HA-FoxESS-Modbus.
+This site contains code and information for integrating Fox ESS inverters with Home Assistant.
+It is a refactored and evolved version, derrived from https://github.com/StealthChesnut/HA-FoxESS-Modbus.

 The changes from the main branch include:

 * Simplified configuration: only 4 lines required in your HA configuration.yaml with modbus, sensors, templates and utility_meter integrations split into separate include files
 * Support for single phase inverters (including H1, AC1 AIO and KH series) and three phase inverter (H3 and AC3 series)